The 20 greatest matches in the FIFA World Cup history - part III (1978-1986)

 In the second half the Brazilians pressed desperately for the equalizer, while the Italians defended and tried to hit back with counterattacks.
 In the 68th minute, Falcão finally found Brazil’s deserved equalizer with a beautiful shot from outside the box.
 But Italy still had Paolo Rossi.
 Only six minutes after that, the Italian number 20, who would finish the World Cup as the top goalscorer and best player, deflected Marco Tardelli’s shot from inside the area and made it 3-2.

-Once more, Brazil threw itself in search of the goal, but this time the Italian defense and Dino Zoff were able to hold it until the end.
+Once more, Brazil threw themselves in search of the goal, but this time the Italian defense and Dino Zoff were able to hold it until the end.
 Four minutes before the end, Giancarlo Antognoni would even score the fourth, but the goal was wrongly disallowed by the linesman, who saw an inexistent offside.

 After this heroic win and this fantastic display from Paolo Rossi, Italy would defeat Poland in the semifinal (2-0) and West Germany in the final (3-1) and finally win their third World Cup, after a long wait of 44 years.
-Brazil would have to wait for 12 more years to reach their fourth title, but the amazing team from 1982 would never be forgotten and is still regarded as one of the best Brazilian teams of all time.
+Brazil would have to wait for 12 more years to reach their fourth title, but the amazing team from 1982 would never be forgotten and is still regarded as one of the best Brazilian squads of all time.

 West Germany 3-3 (5-4 after penalty shootout) France, July 8th 1982, Seville, Spain – semifinals